6th Grade Reading Lesson

 By A Teachers Sidekick

-This is a novel study of Gary Paulsen's Brian’s Winter (The sequel to Hatchet).
+This is a novel study of C.S.
+Lewis’s The Chronicles of Narnia: Prince Caspian.
 In this product, there are completed lesson plans (and a blank one if you need to write your own), a slideshow that includes everything for each chapter (introduction, review of content, copy of the doodle notes, copy of the end of chapter activity/discussion outline, and the closure question), the Doodle Notes outline for each chapter, and the End of Chapter/Discussion activities.
-This novel study is for 4th-grade to 7th-grade students.
+This novel study is for 4th-grade to 7th-grade students. **You will need to have read the first book The Lion, The Witch, and The Wardrobe,** before you do this novel study.
+I have a novel study for the first book also!****

 Each chapter comes with a completed lesson plan!
 The lesson plans include an I can statement (Chapter Goal), the materials needed, what students will be doing as a preview to the chapter, what they will be doing during the read, the activity after the chapter, some differentiation ideas, the assessment, and a closure.
 There is a spot for standards, but I did not include one because of different state standards.
 They are also all editable!
-It was made using Google Slides, so if you open the file in Google Slides or PowerPoint you can edit each lesson plan to fit your class's needs!
+It was made using Google Slides, so that will be the best place to edit the lesson plans.

 Slideshow

 To go along with the book, there is a Slideshow that includes an outline for each chapter!
 It includes what is written in the lesson plans.
 So there are introduction slides for each chapter, a copy of the doodle notes and chapter activities, and a slide for the closure.
 The slides are also editable!
-So if you would like to add/adapt anything to fit your class/lesson better, just open the file in Google Slides or PowerPoint. ***There is a slide, that you will need to edit.
+So if you would like to add/adapt anything to fit your class/lesson better, just open the file in Canva or PowerPoint.
+I also made a Google Slides File also that is easier to edit on Google Slides, however you cannot edit as much. ***There is a slide, that you will need to edit.
 It is the “Discussion Expectations” slide.
-This is because each class will have different expectations for discussions.***
+This is because each class will have different expectations for discussions.**

 By French Made Fun!